mesaguy/ansible-prometheus/docs/couchbase_exporter_blakelead.md

     prometheus_couchbase_exporter_blakelead_extra_opts: []

-The version of couchbase_exporter to install.
-The source version defines the version as specified in version control:
+The version of couchbase_exporter_blakelead to install.
+The default version can be found in the [couchbase_exporter_blakelead variables file](../vars/software/couchbase_exporter_blakelead.yml) and can be used to override the default version:

-    prometheus_couchbase_exporter_blakelead_version: "0.9.6"
+    prometheus_couchbase_exporter_blakelead_version: "1.0.0"

-    prometheus_couchbase_exporter_blakelead_src_version: "0.9.6"
+Allow the use of prerelease versions (beta, test, development, etc versions), defaults to 'false':

+    prometheus_couchbase_exporter_blakelead_use_prerelease: true

 Port and IP to listen on.
 Defaults to listening on all available IPs on port 9191: